philipzabicki/binance-algotrading/README.md

         self.signals = ChaikinOscillator_signal(chaikin_oscillator[self.start_step - prev_values:])
         return _ret
 ```
+##### Strategy environment
 #### Any other new strategy environment
-You can create any other TA indicator trading strategy, using ones already existing as template, just take care that your generated signals are valid ones.
+You can create any other TA indicator trading environment, using ones already existing as template, just take care that your generated signals are properly calculated.
 ## Genetic Algorithm trading strategies
-DESC
+One way to finding optimal technical analysis parameters for trading is to use Genetic Algorithm.
+All previously showed strategy environments can be optimized with it.
 ### Environments
 #### Base
 #### Env1